There’s always a good reason to eat a slice of chocolate salami without butter!

 – If you don’t need to use it all, cut what you need and keep the rest in the freezer; this way you can store it for up to 2 months.
 In any case, take it out of the freezer at least 15 minutes before serving.

-– If instead of freezing, you solidify it in the fridge, always keep it closed in some container for up to 5 days.
+– If instead of freezing, you let it solidify in the fridge, keep it stored in a container for up to 5 days.